Persistent Charge and Spin Currents in a Ferromagnetic Hatano-Nelson Ring: Results and Discussion

-For completeness, we also study the finite-size effect on the persistent spin currents by varying the number of unit cells from 10 to 60, while keeping the chemical potential fixed at $\mu = -0.5$.
-All other parameters are listed in the caption of Fig.~\ref{sysvar}, where we plot the three components of the persistent spin current as a function of the number of sites ($2N$, $N$ being the number of unit cells).
-We consider three different regimes defined by the intradimer hopping amplitude $t_1$, with the $x$, $y$, and $z$ components of the persistent spin current represented in red, blue, and green, respectively.
-Overall, the magnitudes of the components across all phases are qualitatively similar to the $\theta$- and $\varphi$-dependence discussed earlier.
-A systematic decrease of the current is observed with increasing system size for all components.
-However, the decay is fastest in the topological phase (Fig.~\ref{sysvar}(a)), where the current becomes negligibly small beyond $2N = 40$.
-At the critical point (Fig.~\ref{sysvar}(b)), although the current still decreases with ring size, the rate of decay is much slower, and all components remain finite even at $2N = 120$.
-In the trivial phase (Fig.~\ref{sysvar}(c)), the decay is moderate.
+For completeness, we study the finite-size effect on the persistent spin currents by varying the number of unit cells from 10 to 60, while keeping the chemical potential fixed at $\mu = -0.5$.
+All other parameters are listed in the caption of Fig.~\ref{sysvar}, where we plot the three components of the persistent spin current as a function of the total number of sites ($2N$, $N$ being the number of unit cells).
+We consider three distinct regimes defined by the intradimer hopping amplitude $t_1$, with the $x$, $y$, and $z$ components of the persistent spin current shown in red, blue, and green, respectively.
+While the absolute magnitudes of the spin-current components depend on microscopic parameters such as the chemical potential, hopping strengths, SDS factor, and moment orientations, a systematic decrease of the spin current with increasing system size is observed in all regimes.

+Importantly, the rate of this decay exhibits a clear and robust phase dependence.
+In the topological phase (Fig.~\ref{sysvar}(a)), the decay is the fastest, and the spin current becomes negligibly small beyond $2N \approx 40$.
+At the critical point defined by $t_1=t_2$ (Fig.~\ref{sysvar}(b)), the spin current still decreases with system size.
+However, the decay is significantly slower, and all components remain finite even for the largest rings considered ($2N=120$).
+In the trivial phase (Fig.~\ref{sysvar}(c)), the decay is intermediate between these two limits.
 This finite-size trend is fully consistent with our previous work~\cite{ganguly2025}, where the persistent charge current exhibits a similar behavior with system dimension.

+Physically, the universal slowing of the decay at the critical point originates from the vanishing of dimerization at $t_1=t_2$, which allows spin-dependent hopping processes to propagate more uniformly around the ring.
+This enhances long-range biorthogonal spin-bond coherence and suppresses finite-size localization effects.
+Away from the critical point ($t_1\neq t_2$), dimerization selectively suppresses either intra- or intercell spin transport, leading to a more rapid decay of the spin current with increasing system size.
+Moreover, we find that the decay is steepest in the topological phase and moderate in the trivial phase.
+This can be understood from the fact that the effective hopping strength is larger in the trivial phase than in the topological phase, thereby supporting more extended spin transport and a slower decay compared to the topological regime.

 Usually, disorder induces localization and consequently reduces the current response, a phenomenon popularly known as Anderson localization~\cite{anderson,gangof4}.
 However, the presence of disorder can have very interesting effects in non-Hermitian systems.
 For instance, in our earlier work~\cite{ganguly2025}, we observed disorder-induced amplification of the persistent charge current in an anti-Hermitian Hatano-Nelson ring.
 This is not an isolated example.
 For instance, in another recent study, directional amplification was found to persist even in the presence of disorder in a driven-dissipative cavity array with on-site disorder~\cite{cc-wan}.
 Similarly, other works have shown that disorder in a lattice can enhance transport~\cite{longi}.
 These findings make it highly worthwhile to investigate the effect of disorder on persistent spin currents.